 We’ve run these five for sixteen hours each day for a couple weeks now.
-This Philips bulb has run throughout much of the day, with neither flicker nor failure, and cost us only $12 for a 2-pack at Home Depot.
-Not the cheapest LED bulbs we’ve purchased, but still monetarily manageable given their long service life.
+This Philips bulb has run throughout much of the day.
+Yet it neither flickers nor failed.
+Further, it cost us only $12 for a 2-pack at Home Depot.
+Not the cheapest LED bulbs we’ve bought.
+But still pretty cheap given how many years they last.

-Gone are those heavy metal heat sinks at the base of many older 100w LED light bulbs, that not only contributed to a significantly heavier, hotter unit, but also raised the transport costs of the bulbs, due to the extra weight.
-These units are quite light.
+Gone are those heavy metal heat sinks at the base of many older 100w LED light bulbs.
+This is a good thing, because these not only made the LED heavier and hotter.
+But they also raised the transport costs of the bulbs, due to the extra weight.
+These units are quite light in fact.
 So, they’re cheaper to ship.
 This, among other factors, results in inexpensive, state-of-the-art lighting for the consumer.
 Bravo Philips!
-Philips has made these LED bulbs significantly more affordable than the CREE models of past years that we’ve sampled; currently about half the price per bulb.
+Philips has made these LED bulbs more affordable than the CREE models of past years that we’ve sampled; currently about half the price per bulb.